When “business as usual” is disrupted, organizations must address these priorities:

 - Provide success guidelines and best practices for using collaboration tools to work from home.

 - Ensure users have adequate training on new functionality, know where to find resource materials and have easy access to the support they need.

 Are You Ready?

 Preparing to pursue business-as-usual, maintain the same level of real-time, person-to-person interaction while keeping users and data safe is a significant challenge facing IT leaders today.

-If you’re looking for help navigating the complex challenges around enabling a remote workforce, register for our upcoming virtual workshop, Making Technology Decisions During Uncertain Times.
-You can also connect with a Softchoice expert.
+If you’re looking for help navigating the complex challenges around enabling a remote workforce, explore Softchoice Rapid Response services.